convergence? is this some new age thing?

 We'd like to make this gathering as accessible as possible, so if you can get to Yelapa, we will do our best to connect you with a place to stay that fits your budget, and if you can pick your dates well in advance, we may be able to provide very affordable or possibly even free basic accommodations for you - let us know which days and what you're looking for.

-In our experience, travel in Mexico is generally a great value, and while Yelapa is near the tourist-centered beach resorts of Puerto Vallarta, one can enjoy vacation to the fullest relatively cheaply there.
+In our experience, travel in Mexico is generally a great value, and while Yelapa is near the tourist-centered beach resorts of Puerto Vallarta, one can enjoy comfortable travel at a relatively low cost there.

 COVID-19 considerations

+From the water taxi on, in general, ventilation is very good.
 Most buildings including restaurants in Yelapa are open to the breeze (with partial walls, and/or no glass in windows, and/or one side open to the ocean) or are completely outdoors, and the houses we reserved as shared hangout spots are very well ventilated.
-We recommend keeping an N95 mask on for the entire flight and for your cab or bus ride to the pier and back.
-Once you are on the water taxi there should be plenty of ventilation, but we advise keeping a mask in your pocket in case you find yourself wanting to duck into a store where other people are shopping or a more enclosed baño at a restaurant.

 kids

-If your party includes kids, there may not be other guests in their age group, but Yelapa is pretty kid-friendly and we will do our best to make sure everyone of all ages has a great time.
+If your party includes kids, there may not be other guests in their age group, and the optional group activities may not all be suitable for all ages, but Yelapa is pretty kid-friendly and we will do our best to make sure everyone of all ages has a great time.

 mobility issues

 If you have mobility issues, there are ATVs providing taxi service in town, and some rentals and restaurants are on the main path level with no stairs required.
-If you stay in the right place and use ATV taxis when needed, you could enjoy Yelapa without doing a lot of walking or climbing a lot of stairs, but we would not recommend Yelapa if you have severe mobility issues.
+If you stay in a suitable place and use ATV taxis when needed, you could enjoy Yelapa without doing a lot of walking or climbing a lot of stairs, but we would not recommend Yelapa if you have severe difficulty getting around on foot.
+If you are wondering whether it'd be manageable for you, we're happy to answer your questions.

 smooth sailing

 Banderas Bay is quite calm compared to the open ocean, and seasickness is not a common problem on the water taxis.
-But if you tend to get motion sickness even on very calm water, there are larger Vallarta Adventures tour boats that come to Yelapa from Vallarta most days, so it is possible to avoid smaller boats if desired.
+But if you tend to get motion sickness even on very calm water, there are larger tour boats that take day trip visitors to Yelapa from Vallarta most days, so it is possible to avoid smaller boats if desired.

 ASL interpreting